 You are the best advocate for your own health.
-A time of serious illness is not the moment to be shy or intimidated about asking questions.
+A time of serious illness is not the time to be shy about asking difficult and honest questions.

-Most health care professionals are now trained to encourage questions.
-Even if they don't ask, be bold, honest and speak up.
+Most health care professionals are trained to encourage questions.
+Even if they don't ask, be bold and speak up.
 If it's a crisis and you forget a question, most providers have online forms for sending questions or concerns.

 - Use a notebook or note app on your phone to write questions that arise before your visit.

 - Having a family member with you during parts of your visit can help.

 Seven suggestions for honest conversations with your doctor.

 - What are the options for care and the possible outcomes for those options?

 - Please talk openly and candidly with me and my family.